 - An orientation to Computer-assisted language learning (CALL) historically, and Technology-enhanced Language Learning (TELL) more currently.
 In the TELL class, learning technology is threaded through learning to be as pervasive and encompassing as information technology is in everyday life;

-- Blended learning as a language training practice;
+- Blended and online learning as language training practices;

-- The blended learning courseware and hosting provided by the LearnIT2teach to the LINC sector at Avenue.ca;
+- The learner courseware provided by the Avenue – LearnIT2teach Project to the LINC sector at Avenue.ca;

-- The teacher training options provided by the LearnIT2teach Project to IRCC-funded language training professionals.
+- The teacher training options provided by the Avenue – LearnIT2teach Project to IRCC-funded language training professionals.

 Part 2 focuses on:

-- Case studies of LINC blended learning implementation together with practical tips and strategies;
+- Case studies of LINC blended and online learning implementation together with practical tips and strategies;

 - Developing personal leadership skills to support learning technology innovation in a language training program;

-- Increasing knowledge of theory, evidence and better learning technology practices in the language training sector;
+- Increasing knowledge of theory, evidence and better learning technology practices in the settlement language training sector;

 - Formulating arguments and strategies to encourage and enable learning technology innovation within an organization, and with clients and funders;

-If you are looking to delve deeper into the question of innovation in the settlement language training sector, use the Google Form to sign up for the January 16th group or indicate your interest in doing the course later.
+Are you a local leader or an aspiring leader looking to delve deeper into the question of innovation in the settlement language training sector?
+Use the Google Form to sign up for the May 22nd group or indicate your interest in doing the course later.

-Here are some comments from participants in the course:
+Here are some comments from participants in the courses: